 Northwest Ridge, Class 2

-The access road for Mud Spring/Cedar Run Creek is located on the Little Lost River Highway, exactly 0.3 miles N of the [signed] Pass Creek Road junction in Clyde and 28.0 miles N of Howe.
-Turn R/E onto the [unsigned] access road and set your odometer to 0.0.
-At 0.3 miles, turn R/S after crossing the Little Lost River on a bridge.
+The access road for Mud Spring/Cedar Run Creek is located on the Little Lost River Highway, exactly 0.3 miles north of the [signed] Pass Creek Road junction in Clyde and 28.0 miles north of Howe.
+Turn right/east onto the [unsigned] access road and reset your odometer.
+At 0.3 miles, turn right/south after crossing the Little Lost River on a bridge.
 Cross a cattle guard.
-At 1.0 miles, turn L/NE at an unsigned road junction.
+At 1.0 miles, turn left/northeast at an unsigned road junction.
 This is Mud Spring Road.
-At 1.2 miles, go L at an unsigned junction.
+At 1.2 miles, go left at an unsigned junction.
 At 4.1 miles, reach the end of Mud Spring Road in a meadow/cow pasture.
-Park/camp here (6,900 feet).
+Park here (6,900 feet).

-From the summit of Midway Mountain, cruise down the broken scree and easy rock of the Northwest Ridge to 9,800 feet.
+From the summit of Midway Mountain, cruise down the broken scree and easy rock of the northwest ridge to 9,800 feet.
 At this point, the ridge becomes rounded and ill-defined.
-To avoid the steepest terrain and to minimize the forest bushwhack, descend N on scree/gravel (boot-ski if you wish) to reach the forest below.
+To avoid the steepest terrain and to minimize the forest bushwhack, descend north on scree/gravel (boot-ski if you wish) to reach the forest below.
 Once you reach the pine forest, the pace slows down considerably.
 The pine forest has lots of blowdown to navigate around/through.
 You will soon reach the creek drainage of Cedar Run Canyon.